 FUNDING PRIORITIES

-• Approach: Implementation and outreach plans are well-thought-out with goals to be executed within a specified period.
+3. Approach: Implementation and outreach plans are well-thought-out, such as how goals will be executed within a specified period.

 ELIGIBILITY / REQUIREMENTS

-• Applicant must be an artist or arts organization serving Eastern LA County: Westlake/Rampart/Downtown LA to East L.A; Northeast LA to the San Gabriel and Pomona Valleys; and the Southeast LA/Gateway communities of Bell, Bell Gardens, Commerce, Cudahy, Huntington Park, Maywood, Montebello, Monterey Park, Pico Rivera, South Gate, Vernon and Walnut Park unincorporated.
+• Grant funding is available only to individual artists or non-profit arts organizations from and/or serving one or more of the following Eastern LA County communities: Westlake/Rampart, Downtown LA to East L.A; Northeast LA to the San Gabriel and Pomona Valleys; and the Southeast LA/Gateway communities of Bell, Bell Gardens, Commerce, Cudahy, Huntington Park, Maywood, El Monte, Montebello, Monterey Park, Pico Rivera, South Gate, Vernon and Walnut Park unincorporated.

 ELIGIBLE ARTS DISCIPLINES